StevePerchard/StevePerchard/README.md

 # <a href="https://www.linkedin.com/in/stephenperchard/">Steve Perchard</a>'s Cybersecurity Project Portfolio

-Hello & Welcome!
-I am a Cybersecurity enthusiast.
 My projects tackle real-world challenges, blending innovative solutions with hands-on expertise to strengthen security operations.
 I invite you to explore my work and let's secure the digital world together!